-You may never give or accept a bribe in any form or context anywhere in the world.
+You may never give or accept a bribe in any form or co anywhere in the world.

-(which are most directly applicable to publicly-owned companies, such as Geospace).
+The FCPA has two basic parts: (1) the antibribery provisions (which apply to both individuals and entities) and (2) the accounting, recordkeeping and internal controls requirements (which are most directly applicable to publiclyowned companies, such as Geospace).
 The antibribery provisions prohibit certain payments to foreign officials, foreign political parties, candidates for foreign political office and other persons known to be conduits to such recipients.
 Prohibited payments or "bribes" under the FCPA include anything of value given, offered or promised to any such person to assist the Company in obtaining business, retaining business or for directing business to any person.
 "Anything of value" can include things of value other than cash, such as free vacation trips, services and jobs for relatives.

 Despite its title, the FCPA's accounting, recordkeeping and internal control provisions apply to both domestic and foreign operations of publicly-traded American companies.
 These FCPA requirements were intended to act as a control system to complement the antibribery provisions by preventing the creation of unreported slush funds, illegal payments and other instances of false books and records, but they are actually much broader in scope.
 The provisions of the FCPA have been used by the U.S. government to challenge a wide range of questionable accounting and recordkeeping practices unrelated to illegal payments or foreign operations.
-In any instance, it is important to understand that accuracy in documentation and reporting is required since the FPCA's provisions can be interpreted to apply to relatively small sums, such as sums from petty cash funds.
+In any instance, it is important to understand that accuracy in documentation and reporting is required since the FCPA's provisions can be interpreted to apply to relatively small sums, such as sums from petty cash funds.